Spatchcock Turkey Cooking Time: 20 lb Guide

 Preheat your oven to 375°F (190°C).
 This is the optimal temperature for roasting a spatchcocked turkey.
 If you're cooking it on a gas grill, make sure to use medium heat.

-Step 2: Roasting Time
+Step 2: roasting time

 Now, here's the tricky part – figuring out the roasting time.
 Since you're dealing with a 20lb turkey, it's going to take a bit longer than a smaller bird.
 As a rule of thumb, I'd say about 2 hours and 15 minutes.
 But it's always best to check the internal temperature with a meat thermometer to ensure it's cooked through.